react-native-webrtc/react-native-webrtc/README.md

 ## Comunity

-Everyone is welcome to you our [Discourse community](https://react-native-webrtc.discourse.group/) to discuss any React Native and WebRTC related topics.
+Everyone is welcome to our [Discourse community](https://react-native-webrtc.discourse.group/) to discuss any React Native and WebRTC related topics.

 ## WebRTC Revision